KoBussLLC/grabert-hardware/doc/firmware_customization.md

 This pin could also be used as an input in a case were you want a giant mechanical switch for some special function.

 ![](pcb_breakout.png)

+### Wanted QMK additions to Grabert
+If you are working on the firmware for Grabert and want to see what you might be able to add, the following is a list of things that we believe others could benefit from.

+- Implement STM32 RTC to enable programable clock to display on the OLED
+- Add configurable WS2812 or PWM based LED on PA9
+- Crazy cool OLED implementations!
+- Add custom VIA "eeprom" storage for encoder along with custom VIA implementation of the encoder

 ## Rust Firmware